lmcinnes/umap/doc/plotting.rst

 were used (this will include the metric if it is non-standard).
-The function also returns the matplotlib axes object associated to the plot, so further matplotlib functions, such as adding titles, axis labels etc. can be done by the user of required.
+The function also returns the matplotlib axes object associated to the plot, so further matplotlib functions, such as adding titles, axis labels etc. can be done by the user if required.

-It is common for data passed to UMAP to have an associated set of labels, which may have been derived from ground-thruth, from clustering, or via other means.
+It is common for data passed to UMAP to have an associated set of labels, which may have been derived from ground-truth, from clustering, or via other means.
 In such cases it is desirable to be able to color the scatterplot according to the labelling.
 We can do this by simply passing the array of label information in with the ``labels`` keyword.